Unparticle Casimir effect: Acknowledgments

-\subsection{Acknowledgments}
+In conclusion we have highlighted regions of the parameter space where the bound on $\Lambda_{\cal U}$ from current Casimir experiments is the strongest amongst the ones available, both in the strong coupling regime ($\lambda^2/\gamma\gg 1$) or in the decoupling regime ($\lambda^2/\gamma\ll 1$).
+By combining the two regimes one finds that for plate distances of about $a\sim 5\mu$m and larger the un-Casimir bound wins over the other bounds for $d_{\cal U}\sim 1$.

+\section{Acknowledgments}

-This work has been supported by the Helmholtz International Center for FAIR within the framework of the LOEWE program (Landesoffensive zur Entwicklung Wissenschaftlich-\"{O}konomischer Exzellenz) launched by the State of Hesse, by the Helmholtz Research School for Quark Matter Studies (H-QM), by the project ``Evaporation of microscopic black holes'' under the grant NI 1282/2-1 of the German Research Foundation (DFG), and in part by the European Cooperation in Science and Technology (COST) action MP0905 ``Black Holes in a Violent Universe''.
-A. M. F. would like to thank the Department of Physics and Astronomy, University of Waterloo, Waterloo, ON, Canada for the kind hospitality during the final period of work on this project.
+This work has been supported by the Helmholtz International Center for FAIR within the framework of the LOEWE program (Landesoffensive zur Entwicklung Wissenschaftlich-\"{O}konomischer Exzellenz) launched by the State of Hesse, by the Helmholtz Research School for Quark Matter Studies (H-QM), by the project ``Evaporation of microscopic black holes'' under the grants NI 1282/2-1 and NI 1282/2-2 of the German Research Foundation (DFG), and in part by the European Cooperation in Science and Technology (COST) action MP0905 ``Black Holes in a Violent Universe''.
+This research was supported in part by Perimeter Institute for Theoretical Physics.
+Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development and Innovation.
+The authors are grateful to J. Mureika for valuable comments.